 Women aren’t the only ones who want to look good when they travel.
 Most guys don’t want to wear head-to-toe khaki or pants that zip off.

 We have dignity too!
 Men want to be comfortable and attractive.
 Guys, you can pack light and look good if you remember two important lessons.

-- First, dress in layers.
 Layers will keep you warm without your having to pack any bulky, space-hogging clothes.

-- Second, pack clothes in muted colors that can be mixed and matched.
 Versatility is key.
 Three shirts and three pairs of pants should yield nine outfits, not three.
 Every shirt should match every pair of pants so that you can maximize your number of outfits while minimizing what you pack.
 I limit my color palette to grays and blues.

 If you balance “performance fabrics” with classic wardrobe staples, you’ll feel comfortable and look good when you plan your packing list for Europe.

 9 Piece Carry-on Packing List for Europe

 Below is a packing list for Europe consisting of nine core items plus accessories which can easily fit into a carry on bag.